dotnet/AspNetCore.Docs/aspnetcore/mvc/views/partial.md

 A partial view is a *.cshtml* markup file maintained within the *Views* folder (MVC) or *Pages* folder (Razor Pages).

 In ASP.NET Core MVC, a controller's <xref:Microsoft.AspNetCore.Mvc.ViewResult> is capable of returning either a view or a partial view.
-An analogous capability is planned for Razor Pages in ASP.NET Core 2.2.
 In Razor Pages, a <xref:Microsoft.AspNetCore.Mvc.RazorPages.PageModel> can return a <xref:Microsoft.AspNetCore.Mvc.PartialViewResult>.
 Referencing and rendering partial views is described in the [Reference a partial view](#reference-a-partial-view) section.

 Unlike MVC view or page rendering, a partial view doesn't run *_ViewStart.cshtml*.
 For more information on *_ViewStart.cshtml*, see <xref:mvc/views/layout>.